top of page

 • You can try asking for chord progressions that fit a genre's style, like a jazzy chord progression or a punk rock progression.
 Expect mixed results.

-If you don't want to sign up for WavTool then you can use ChatGPT to run your experiments for free.
+If you don't want to sign up for WavTool then you can use ChatGPT to run your experiments within the OpenAI system.
 Let's move on to that next.

 ChatGPT Chord Progressions